sylvaindecout/jooq-handson/doc/intro.md

   * All fields in the entities have to be mutable.
 Lists notably have to be defined as mutable, which is especially obvious is Kotlin.
   * Some fields in the entities have to be nullable in order to support lazy loading.
 * You define one single model for all queries.
   * As a result, we need some cyclic dependencies, and lazy loading to make them work.
     But this is not always enough, as `LibraryRepositoryTest` illustrates.
   * Lazy loading works in the context of an active session, which is not so explicit.
     Using lazy loading in the wrong place leads to the infamous `LazyInitializationException`.
   * Many-to-many relationships come with not-so-easy-to-understand combinations of annotations (`@ManyToMany` and `@JoinTable`).
 * Can you predict what SQL queries are executed by the ORM, in particular when lazy loading is involved?
+  Try to guess for `should find author` in `AuthorControllerTest` and check the actual queries in the logs.
   You may think you tested your queries, but depending on the context they may be completely different in production.

+JPA is really convenient and straightforward for basic use cases, but it is easy to lose control as your application grows more complex, leading to hard-to-deal-with legacy code.

 ## Introducing jOOQ